simonheimlicher/heimlicher.com/content/leadership/_index.md

 ## Three layers of leadership

 Leadership operates across three layers.
 The first is *problems*: the actual work a team exists to do, whether that is shipping software or landing reusable rockets.
 The second is *systems*: how decisions get made, how information flows, what rules govern daily work.
-The third is *people*: the human beings who bring their full selves to every problem they approach, including their fears, ambitions, and habits of thought.
+The third is *people*: the human beings doing the work, with their fears, ambitions, and habits of thought.

 Most leadership writing focuses on the people layer, and for good reason.
 But that focus is incomplete.
 Systems determine whether good intentions survive contact with the organization.
 A leader who inspires people but leaves broken systems in place has changed nothing that lasts.

 {{< content-excerpt page="impact-leadership-style-organizational-performance/" float=right relativewidth=40 >}}

 The mark of transformative leadership is irreversible change.
-Like a caterpillar becoming a butterfly, there is no going back.
 Change that persists when the leader goes on vacation has met that bar.
 Cultural change matters, but culture without supporting systems is fragile.
 The goal is a learning organization with the structural backbone to sustain itself.

 Two books make this case from opposite ends of the organizational spectrum: one from Silicon Valley, the other from the deck of a nuclear submarine.
 What makes them worth reading together is that they solve different layers of the same problem.